Why a Balanced Approach Toward Life Is Important

 October 18, 2019Building Relationships, God's Fellowship, Perceptions

 We hear comments like: “Our spirit is against our flesh,” “Spirit is contrary to flesh,” and “Your flesh is bad.”
 Such declarations give us the erroneous impression that our flesh is an enemy and this natural life is just to be endured.
-Why is this imbalanced perspective detrimental?
+Why is this either or perspective regarding our spirit and flesh detrimental?

 Detrimental Skewed Perceptions

 What causes detrimental skewed perceptions?
 When Adam and Eve ignored God’s guidance and sought wisdom from the knowledge of good and evil (natural experiences) (c), fear was introduced into the human consciousness.
 This new emotion began to skew their perception of everything, including the balance between natural and spiritual realities.

 Creation with all its complementary factors began to be seen as contrasts; AND’s became OR’s.
 The value of blends and moderates faded as contrasts became the dominant perception; white or black, right or wrong, positive or negative, good or evil.
 The complementary view of life gave way to no compromise; “you are either with me or against me.”